Payment Processing Technical FAQs

 record can be blank.
 For more information on Reason Codes, see the Transaction XML Reporting Guide: Message Reason Codes.

-The difference is usually caused by secondary cards.
+The difference is usually caused by linked secondary cards.
 If a primary token shares the balance with secondary tokens, then the Balance XML Report shows the balance of the primary token and all of its secondary tokens together.
 But in Thredd Portal Thredd Portal is Thredd's new web application for managing your cards and transactions on the Thredd Platform. or Smart Client